 Also Include: Products of your own creativity like hand-painted diyas, flower arrangements and rangolis.

-Hear from our styling team on what’s in and out of fashion for Diwali 2020.
+Hear from our styling team on what’s in and out of fashion this Diwali.

 - Earthen or handmade diyas

 - Contemporary colours like blue, purple or turquoise combined with metallic tones